ritterim/rimdev-blog/src/content/posts/2023-03-27-leveling-up-your-project-testing-with-tsqlt-unit-tests-for-sql-queries.md

 GO
 ```

 In this example database query, we will create a temporary table #Fruit and inserting two rows of data - one for apples and one for oranges.
-The test case FruitTests verifies if the number of apples and oranges in the table matches the expected values.
+The test case from below verifies if the number of apples and oranges in the table matches the expected values.

 ```csharp
 USE [tSQLtTestDB];